njhartley/njhartley.github.io/_pages/cv.md

 	* Specializing in laser-solid interactions and warm dense matter research
 	* Led a multinational team in carrying out a 5-week experiment on the Titan laser facility, LLNL, probing temperature relaxation in proton-heated tantalum
 	* Analyzed X-ray diffraction (image plate), proton spectrometry and optical pyrometry data, with a paper on the results published in HEDP
-	* ll{Participated in some of the first experiments at LCLS, using diffraction and ultrahigh resolution scattering to probe laser shock compressed samples
+	* Participated in some of the first experiments at LCLS, using diffraction and ultrahigh resolution scattering to probe laser shock compressed samples

 Practical Skills
 ======